ffrancis/Image_feature_detection/README.md

 Input:          Input_image.jpg image file
 Returns:        Displays input_image.jpg with a rectangle (blue) over the detected face and a rectangle (red) over the detected eyes.
                 A rectangle (red) is drawn over the detected eye if eye is in any detected face.
-A rectangle (blue) is drawn over the detected face if there is more than one eye detected in it.
+A rectangle (blue) is drawn over the detected face if there are more than one eye detected in it.

 Note: Use the provided "install_open_cv.sh" to install openCV in linux